 For Fairport’s 100th anniversary in 1922, the Monroe County Mail published an article by Charles B. Hawkins of Rochester which told the history of the development of the Erie Canal in Fairport.

-Users exploring New York Heritage can find many images to complement the rich history reported in the Historical Newspapers of the Rochester, New York Region.
+Users exploring New York Heritage can find many images to complement the rich history reported in the New York State Historic Newspapers.

 Explore the Blog

 Collections:Albany Institute of History & Art Albany Public Library Bethlehem Public Library Buffalo & Erie County Public Library Buffalo Olmsted Parks Postcards & Stereo Views Chautauqua-Cattaraugus Library System Crandall Public Library Crouse Hospital Earlville Free Library Erieville-Nelson Heritage Society Featured Geneva Historical Society Geneva James G. Vail Collection Highland Hospital Little Falls Public Library Lourdes Hospital New-York Historical Society New York State Military Museum Oneida Public Library Onondaga County Public Library Rochester Medical Museum & Archives RRLC Newspaper Collection Saratoga Springs Public Library St. Lawrence County Historical Association Steinmetz Digital Collection of Schenectad SUNY Upstate Syracuse Polish Home Twentieth Century Club of Buffalo University at Buffalo University of Rochester Medical Center Watervliet Public Library